Wuzzmi/swe1r-splits-libresplit/README.md

 Default versions of each split are in the "Default" directory.

 LibreSplit currently does not support subsplits.
-If they become of use at some point they are stored in the "Subsplit Versions" directory.
+If they become of use at some point, they are stored in the "Subsplit Versions" directory.

 The 3 variants of each split are found in the categorized "Variants" directory.
 Each of the variants has a unique title that matches it's format, so they can be differentiated from one another.
 These variants are important if you will be running multiple versions of the same category (ex.
 Upgrades & No Upgrades).
 This way they will not overwrite each other.

-IGT variants are intended for testing the "total in race game time" of specific upgrade routes.
+IGT variants are meant for runs that test the "total in race game time" of specific upgrade routes.
 Since these runs exclude menu time, they need their own splits.

 Use which ever you like, however you like.
 The categorized variant directory is just what I found to be useful.